Learn more about how the Cal Poly Humboldt Library can help

 Line drawing of H4n recorder showing playback controls, headphone jack, built-in stereo mics, LCD display and USB jack.

-The Zoom H4n Pro digital recorder allows you to capture quality audio easily but also has some advanced features that go well beyond the H1n.
-Two XLR/14" inputs allow you to plug in microphones and instruments.
-The included lavalier mics (one cardioid, one omnidirectional) can be great for interviews and other situations where you want to pickup more than one person at a time without sacrificing quality.
-The H4n Pro provides phantom power and a preamp, allowing you to use with a variety of microphones and will produce a better quality recording than plugging in a mic directly to most cameras.
-Some features are particularly useful to musicians.
-Built-in guitar amp models and effects allow you to use this a headphone amp that can also make recordings.
-The H4n Pro can also be used as an audio interface to use with a computer and digital audio workstation (DAW).
+The Zoom H4n Pro and H4essential digital recorders allow you to capture quality audio easily but also have advanced features that go well beyond the H1n and H1essential.
+Two combo (XLR & 1/4") inputs allow you to plug in microphones and instruments.
+The H4n kits include XLR lavalier mics (one cardioid, one omnidirectional) which are great for interviews and other situations where you want to pick up more than one person at a time without sacrificing quality.
+These recorders provide phantom power and a preamp, allowing you to use with a variety of microphones and will produce a better quality recording than plugging a mic directly into most cameras.

 Can I check one out now?